CodeupClassroom/oberon-web-exercises/cohort-docs/Oberon_Syllabus.md

     - No credit will be given for files that are not in the correct location
     - Only files on the master branch will be graded (unless otherwise noted)

-## Classroom Conduct
+## Being a Decent Human

-Please be respectful and professional in your interactions with Codeup staff, your peers and potential employers.
+Please be respectful and professional in your interactions with Codeup staff, your peers, and potential employers.

 **Do**

+- Work tenaciously!
+- Lift all higher
+- Be Vulnerable
+  - It's okay to admit what you don't know and ask for help.
 - Ask questions
+  - Leave space for everyone to share their own curiosity
   - Vocally, in Zoom chat, or Slack -> All are welcome!
 - Collaborate with and help your peers
   - Sometimes we learn best from each other!
 - Be curious and seek out new challenges
-  - Finished with your work and want more.
+  - Finished with your work and want more?
 Ask!
   - Want to pick up that online project?
 Do it!
-- Silence your cellphone
+- Take breaks when you need them
+  - Use your good judgement and be ready to catch up!
+- Make sure to mute!
   - Don't be the reason someone is distracted from a lesson and misses something important.
-- Take breaks when you need them
-  - Self-care is self-love

 **Avoid**

-- Engage in off-task activities during class time (YouTube, Netflix, news sites, gameing, social media, etc.)
-- Call and text on your cellphone
+- Being unkind.
+  - The better we treat each other, the more we all learn.
+- Cliques
+  - Our unconscious biases sometimes leave brilliance behind.
-- Discourage others
+- Projecting frustration onto others
-- Sleep during class hours

-We ask that you leave the classroom to perform non-classroom related activities.
+  - When things get tough, take a second.
+Take a breath and reach out.
+We're all in this together.
+- Not muting
+  - I mean... really, we can hear you.

+If you need to take care of personal business, just give us a heads up.
+We all have things to take care of in this remote setting.

 ### Attendance